-During the year 2013, Deloitte Touche Tohmatsu resigned as auditors of the Company and Ernst & Young were appointed by the directors to fill the casual vacancy so arising.
-There have been no other changes of auditors in the past three years.
-A resolution for the reappointment of Ernst & Young as auditors of the Company will be proposed at the forthcoming annual general meeting.
+Ernst & Young were appointed as auditors by the directors of the Company to fill the casual vacancy left by the resignation of Deloitte Touche Tohmatsu during the year 2013.
+A resolution for the re-appointment of Ernst & Young as auditors of the Company will be proposed at the forthcoming annual general meeting.